 A Story of Two Confucius Merchant Families

 Like many merchants in ancient China, while doing business in large cities to earn big money, Mr Wang and Mr Hu, two successful merchants of the Ming Dynasty, preferred their families to live in mountain villages Hongcun and Xidi as humble peasants.
-Such arrangement had a lot of merits.
+Such an arrangement had a lot of merits.

 First of all, their grandsons would be eligible to take scholarly exams and became officials, thus elevated family to an elite class (in classic Chinese era, money couldn’t buy everything).

 And second, trading and banking were (and still are) risky businesses.
-Many Chinese merchants would build houses and buy farmlands in quiet rural areas once they earned some money, hence if one day they got bankrupt, they could still have somewhere to go to.
+Many Chinese merchants would build houses and buy farmlands in quiet rural areas once they earned some money, hence if one day they go bankrupt, they could still have somewhere to go to.

 Tunxi Old Town, not far from Hongcun and Xidi, is a typical Chinese town that serves as a social and commercial centre for the surrounding villages.